tionghui/superstore-EDA/README.md

 | Sadie Pawthorne   | Tables       | 1515.6493           |

-For the Bookcases sub-category, only `Chuck Magee` recorded a profit, the others recorded a loss.

-For Chairs, everyone recorded a profit.
-For Furnishings, everyone except `Roxanne Rodriguez`
+From the results, `Fred Suzuki` and `Sadie Pawthorne` recorded a loss in only one of the sub-categories.
+`Chuck Magee` recorded a loss in `Bookcases` and the highest loss in `Table` in the Furniture category.
+However, `Chuck Magee` also recorded the highest profit in the Furniture category, in `Chairs`.
+Thus, the loss is compensated by the profit and `Chuck Magee` successfully recorded a overall profit in the Furniture category.
+`Roxanne Rodriguez` only recorded a profit in `Chairs` and the profit is not enough to cover